cyber-girlfriend

 Before calling the skill publishable, confirm:

-• no personal IDs remain
+• no personal IDs or secrets remain in the publishable files

-• no model/provider is mandatory
+• no provider/model is mandatory unless the user explicitly wants that

 • local config and runtime state are excluded from what gets published